MAGNOLIA TABLE

 HOMESTEAD CRAFT VILLAGE

 I especially enjoyed Brazos Valley Cheese.
-After a tasting at Brazos, I purchased a wedge of cheese for my friends and I to enjoy.
-I understand, from the locals, that Café Homestead serves superior breakfast and lunch menu.
+After a tasting at Brazos, I purchased a wedge of cheese for my friends and me to enjoy.
+I understand from locals that Café Homestead offers a superior breakfast and lunch menu.

 Don’t miss the unique village when in Waco.
 It’s well worth the short drive.